hyperdxio/hyperdx-aws-serverless/python3/kinesis/README.md

 # Kinesis Stream Shipper - Lambda

-This is an AWS Lambda function that consumes a Kinesis stream and sends logs to Logz.io in bulk over HTTPS.
+This is an AWS Lambda function that consumes a Kinesis stream and sends logs to HyperDX in bulk over HTTPS.

 <div class="branching-container">